dccoleman/WearCPSWeb/analysis/results/MarkdownAnalysis/GeneratedMarkdown.md

     ##
     ## Attaching package: 'dplyr'

-    ## The following object is masked from 'package:stats':
+    ## The following objects are masked from 'package:stats':
     ##
-    ##     filter
+    ##     filter, lag

     ## The following objects are masked from 'package:base':
     ##
     ##     intersect, setdiff, setequal, union

-    ## Warning: package 'boot' was built under R version 3.1.3

     ##        Type     ResponseTime
     ##  Safety  :81   Min.   : 1034